 He noted that their objectives are basically the same with the end goal being a strong, viable, profitable industry to professionally service and support the financial, investment, retirement and protection needs of Australian consumers.

-“Everyone has endorsed the new world of FoFA and the intended outcome of a fee transparent client focused infrastructure with a professional industry delivering advice,” said Tynan.
+“Everyone has endorsed the new world of FoFA and the intended outcome of a fee transparent client focused infrastructure with a professional industry delivering goals based advice,” said Tynan.

 “In my opinion, it’s not Government that’s the cause of the problems and complaints that have been directed towards FoFA but the overabundance of self interest groups lobbying intensely to ensure that the interests of their particular sector, company or association are met – even if above those of the industry or consumer.”